 You should also note how the shoe feels once you have it on your foot.
 Even if a shoe is advertised as being made for wide feet, it may not be right for your unique shape.
 Give the shoe a go and pay attention to whether any part of your foot feels forced into the shoe, cramped or uncomfortable.
 It can be tempting to ignore mild discomfort or put it down to the shoes being new, but it is best to address this from the get-go to avoid bigger problems down the line.

 For women who have particularly wide feet, wearing a man’s shoe can sometimes help.
 This is because these shoes are typically made slightly larger to accommodate the larger physique of a male.

 Having wide feet is not uncommon; there are a lot of women who have this problem and who have spent their lives trying to shove their feet into shoes that don’t fit.
 But when you are hiking or spending time outdoors, it has never been more important to find a good-fitting shoe.
-This will help to prevent blisters, corns, bunions and other foot conditions that can be painful.
+This will help to prevent blisters, corns, bunions, and other foot conditions that can be painful.

-We believe that these are some of the best hiking shoes for wide feet for women and when you take a look at what these shoes should feature, you will easily be able to find your next favourite pair!
+We believe that these are some of the best hiking shoes for wide feet for women and when you take a look at what these shoes should feature, you will easily be able to find your next favorite pair!